January 12, 2026

 Smart curtailment with 2 setpoints as a solution

-At Covolt Belgium, we work with setpoints to control PV systems intelligently.
-The power output of the inverters is automatically adjusted depending on current consumption requirements and market prices.
+At Covolt Belgium, we work with setpoints to intelligently control PV systems.
+Depending on current consumption needs and market prices, the inverters’ output is automatically adjusted.
 In doing so:

 • No injection at negative day-ahead prices